Stay in Vienna

 For history travellers

-Wien Museum at Karlsplatz (reopened after renovation end of 2023).
-City history from the Roman camp to the Republic, well curated, free.
+Wien Museum at Karlsplatz (reopened after renovation at the end of 2023).
+City history from the Roman camp to the Republic, well curated, free - ideal on day one, because the whole city makes more sense afterwards.

-Sisi Museum in the Hofburg for imperial romance, honestly framed (also covers her eating disorder and depression).
+Sisi Museum in the Hofburg for imperial romance, honestly framed (it also covers her eating disorder and depression).
+Combined ticket with the imperial apartments and the silver collection.

-Jewish Museum with two sites: Dorotheergasse for the history, Judenplatz for the memorial and medieval synagogue.
+Jewish Museum with two sites: Dorotheergasse for the history, Judenplatz for the memorial and the excavated medieval synagogue beneath the square.

 For science fans

-Naturhistorisches Museum opposite the KHM, twin building.
+Naturhistorisches Museum opposite the KHM, its twin building.
 Dinosaurs, minerals, the Venus of Willendorf (25,000 years old).
+The building itself is a museum: magnificent Ringstraße-era halls where some display cases are historic pieces in their own right.

 Technisches Museum in the 14th district.
-For families with kids: many hands-on exhibits, a full day is possible.
+For families with kids: plenty of hands-on exhibits, a full day is possible.
+Far less touristy than the inner-city houses.

 For Vienna Modernism and architecture

 Wagner:Werk in the Postsparkasse.
-Otto Wagner’s main work, freely accessible during opening hours.
+Otto Wagner’s masterpiece, freely accessible during opening hours.
+The glass-roofed banking hall is one of the most beautiful rooms in Vienna.

 For specialist interests

-Freud Museum at Berggasse 19 (9th district).
-Sigmund Freud’s apartment and consulting room, small, intense.
+Freud Museum at Berggasse 19 (9th district, Alsergrund).
+Sigmund Freud’s apartment and consulting rooms, small, intense.

 Haus der Musik for kids and adults with musical curiosity.
 Conduct an orchestra yourself, explore sound.

 ZOOM Kindermuseum in the MQ for 4-12 year olds.
-Reserve a slot in advance.
+Reserve a slot in advance - and if you’re travelling with children, Vienna’s family-friendly hotels make the logistics easier.

 Ticket maths

-The Vienna Card only pays off from four to five museum entries plus public transit use.
+The Vienna Card only pays off from four to five museum entries plus transit use.
 Individual museums are often cheaper with concessions (students, 65+).
-KHM and Belvedere have combo tickets, save about a third.
+KHM and Belvedere offer combo tickets that save about a third.
+Children and teenagers under 19 get free entry to the federal museums (KHM, Naturhistorisches, Albertina, Belvedere) - for families that changes the maths considerably.

 Thursday is late-opening night at the Albertina, KHM and Belvedere.
-Some offer reduced admission on the last Sunday of the month.
+Some houses offer reduced admission on the last Sunday of the month.
+Online tickets skip the queue at the big museums; timed slots are usually only needed for special exhibitions.